Political positions of Elizabeth Warren

+Warren speaking with supporters at a campaign rally at Laney College in Oakland, California.

 Elizabeth Warren is the senior United States senator from Massachusetts.
 She is a member of the Democratic Party.

-Warren was a candidate in the 2020 United States presidential election, ultimately placing third behind Bernie Sanders, and eventual winner Joe Biden.
+Warren was a candidate in the 2020 Democratic Party presidential primaries, ultimately placing third behind Bernie Sanders, and eventual winner Joe Biden.

 Widely regarded as a progressive, she was previously a registered Republican, changing her registration to Democrat in 1996.
 According to Warren, in the six presidential elections she voted in before 1996, she cast her ballot for just one GOP nominee—Gerald Ford in 1976.
 Her conservatism at the time was not rooted in social issues like abortion or gay rights, but rather on economic policy.

 Economic policy

 Warren believes that America has both a short-term and a long-term jobs problem.
 She notes that China spends 9% of its GDP on infrastructure, and Europe spends about 5% of GDP, while the US is spending only 2.4% and is looking for cuts.
 She supports a small tax increase on those making more than $1 million per year to pay for jobs such as rebuilding the roads, bridges, and water systems.
 She believes that the added money in circulation would help to build the economy as well.

 Warren has a long record of working to assist self-employed workers and small businesses.
 She believes small business owners "need straightforward rules that any small business can deal with" rather than the present situation of "complex regulations that take an army of lawyers to work through."
 Warren supports making it easier for workers to organize for better wages, for better health care, and for better working conditions.

 Warren has proposed an economic program based on "economic patriotism," which includes investing $2 trillion in climate-friendly industries, creating a new Department of Economic Development, and implementing measures to support exports.
 Her plan aims to support American workers and manufacturing, echoing President Trump's goal, but not his means such as tariffs and tight immigration restrictions.